Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 const e = '' ?? 'default'
 ```

+#### Avoid `Array.reduce`
+- When working with many items (like hundred or thousands).
+Have a look at this PR for more information.

 ### Reusing components
 - We use react-bootstrap for many UI common components.
 To help us deal with breaking changes in their APIs, and to style the components as we want, we use our own wrappers around react bootstrap components.
 You can import these components from components/graylog.
 - Please ensure to check the [frontend documentation](https://graylog2.github.io/frontend-documentation) to see which common components we use.
 Whenever possible try using a common component, since that help us have a more consistent UI and make components used in different parts of the product behave the same way.

+### Internal packages
+We currently have a few internal packages, used for the core application and all plug-ins:
+- graylog-web-plugin contains common packages for both the core and plug-ins, webpack configuration for building plug-ins, as well as some interfaces to register and consume plugins.
+- eslint-config-graylog contains our custom linter configuration, based on eslint-config-airbnb.
+- stylelint-config-graylog contains our custom stylelint configuration, based on the default stylelint config.

+### Browser compatibility
+We currently do not have a pre release process to test different or old browser.
+Nevertheless you should test layout changes in at least all modern browsers (Chrome, Firefox, Safari).
+Bigger layout changes should also be tested in older browsers.
+Have a look at our public browser compatibility list.

+### Plugin System
+- Graylogs plugin system allows users to extend the graylog core product without changing its source code.
+There are multiple points in the application which can be extended, like the navigation.
+- In the frontend you can register anything to the plugin store with `PluginStore.register(new PluginManifest({}, { thePluginStoreKey: [thePluginData] }));` in a plugin and use it with `usePluginEntities('thePluginStoreKey');`.
+- Currently, there is no documentation about the available plugin store keys, you need to look up the usage in the code.
+- If you want to test the UI without plugins you can run `disable_plugins=true yarn start`.
+- If you want to create a new plugin please have a look at [this example](https://github.com/Graylog2/graylog-plugin-sample) for more information.

 ### Refactoring existing code
 - When you are working on a feature, you will sometimes need to do some small changes on related files.